linuxserver/docker-nextcloud/README.md

 * [GitHub](https://github.com/linuxserver) - view the source for all of our repositories.
 * [Open Collective](https://opencollective.com/linuxserver) - please consider helping us by either donating or contributing to our budget

+# DEPRECATION NOTICE

+This image is deprecated.
+We will not offer support for this image and it will not be updated.
+The latest tag (master branch) now uses php8.
+The php8 tag/branch will not be updated.
 # [linuxserver/nextcloud](https://github.com/linuxserver/docker-nextcloud)

 [![Scarf.io pulls](https://scarf.sh/installs-badge/linuxserver-ci/linuxserver%2Fnextcloud?color=94398d&label-color=555555&logo-color=ffffff&style=for-the-badge&package-type=docker)](https://scarf.sh/gateway/linuxserver-ci/docker/linuxserver%2Fnextcloud)